nitnetwork/NIT-Documentation/nit_wp_1.2.md

 This will help us integrate blockchain into the real world.

-__NIT PROTOCOL__ -
+__NIT SOLUTIONS__ -
-is a core framework for data search, communication and execution in web3 systems
+is a core frameworks for data search, communication and execution in web3 systems

-__The NIT protocol and services are:__
-- Truth machine - Bitcoin and Ethereum blockchain recording and encoding
+__DAO Builder__- creating an autonomous organization with the programmable digital statute, with a decision-making system and algorithmic crypto-economy on blockchains: Bitcoin, Ethereum, NEAR (all leading and reliable blockchains in the future).

+__Smart Contract Builder__ - creating contracts with different parameters and conditions, appointing participants, arbitrators, multiple signatures, and verification in blockchains.

-- Smart Contract Builder - creation, verification, automation on Bitcoin and Ethereum blockchain
+__Truth Machine__ - writing, reading, encryption, and certification of Bitcoin and Ethereum blockchain.
-- DAO Builder - algorithmic company, decision making, cryptoeconomics on Bitcoin and Ethereum blockchain

-__NIT is also:__
+Also, __NIT__ is:
-- Blockchain Technology Research and Development Center
+- Center of Blockchain Technology Research and Development;
-- Open-source library of structured information, instructions and methodologies
+- Open library of organized information, directions, and methods;
-- Educational programs on blockchain technology
+- Scholarly programs on the technology of blockchain.

-__Philosophy__

-NEW DIGITAL ERA

-Philosophy of the New Internet, which includes the core values ​​and rules of the NIT.

-Nine principles of New Digital Era:

- - Decentralization is not a crime
- - Information is yours
- - Cryptographic Transparency
- - Communicate
- - Respect
- - Balance
- - Consense
- - No central idol
- - Openness
+Knowledge of the technology will be accessible to everyone, and a blockchain-based and incentive-based __NIT Learning System__ will make studying easier.

 ## Market overview and NfX